Summary of The Metropolis and Mental Life by George Simmel

 According to Simmel, the essence of the blase attitude consists in the blunting of discrimination.
 The meaning and differing values of things are experienced as insubstantial.
 For the blase person, no one object is more preferable than another.

-You might be interested in: The Valorization of Nature in Norris’s The Beautiful Places
+You might be interested in: Dialectics of Industrialization in William Blake’s London’s

 As a matter of fact, money irreparably hollows out the core of things, their individuality, their specific value, and their incomparability.
 Hence, the mental attitude of metropolitans toward each other is reserved.